Lectionary Bible Studies and Sermons

 The passage

 v17.
 In the opening verse of this chapter, Paul urges his readers to "live a life worthy of the calling you have received."
 Having discussed the notion of the church as one body with diverse parts, Paul again returns to the issue of Christian behavior.
-His Ephesian readers have come from a pagan background and need to cast off their former life.
+Although his readers were once pagans, they must no longer live as pagans.

 v18.
-In fact, says Paul, "they are darkened in their understanding".
+In describing pagans, Paul says, "they are darkened in their understanding."
 Not knowing God ("separated from the life of God", cf. Col.1:21) only corrupts an understanding of the truth, of ethics, and so naturally prompts evil living.
 This "ignorance" of the truth increases with the "hardening of their hearts".
 As the conscience is slowly desensitized, so it is increasingly unable to convict.
-The idea here is that even a person who does not know God personally, still has an awareness of right and wrong.
-It is part of being "God breathed", of being in the "image of God."
+The idea here is that even a person who does not know God personally, still has an awareness of right and wrong; it is part of being "God breathed", of being in the "image of God."

 v19.
 Continuing with the idea of the "hardening of their hearts", Paul restates the phrase in different words: "having lost all sensitivity".
 As the skin can become callous and less sensitive, so can the conscience.
-The result is that pagan Gentiles hand themselves over to evil; they have given themselves to "sensuality", often called "debauchery".
-This is the flaunting of sexuality without shame.
-Also to "impurity", which is again some form of sexual misconduct.
-And also to "lust", or more rightly "covetousness".
+The result is that a pagan tends to hand themselves over to evil; they give themselves to "sensuality", often called "debauchery" - the flaunting of sexuality without shame.
+They also give themselves to "impurity", which is again some form of sexual misconduct.
+Also to "lust", or more rightly "covetousness".

-v21.
-Paul reminds his readers of the Christian ethic they received from those who had instructed them in the "way".
+v20-21.
+Paul now reminds his readers that this was not the way of life they were taught as believers.
+They were instructed in the "way".
 The phrase "Surely you heard of him....." or "I take it that you heard of Christ.....", is a facetious comment.
-He knows only too well that they were properly instructed.
+Paul knows only too well that they were properly instructed.

 The new man